 Business instant messaging enables two or more people to communicate via an online chat on either their computers, tablets or smartphones.
 Delivery of messages is usually instantaneous, making it an attractive form of communication.

-The simplicity and immediacy of instant messaging is very attractive.
-It can be useful in all sorts of situations:
+Instant messaging can be useful in all kinds of situations:

-To use business instant messaging, you need a simple piece of software – called an instant messaging client – installed on your computer.
+In order to use IM for your business, you need a simple piece of software - usually referred to as an instant messaging client or app - installed on your computer, smartphone or tablet.

 There are two kinds of instant messaging systems:

-If you’re not sure how to get started with business instant messaging, signing up to a public service is a good way to see how it works in practice.
+If you’re not sure how to get started with business instant messaging, signing up to a public service is a great way to assess its effectiveness in practice.
 An IT expert - like your IT supplier - can also advise on the various options.

-There are several things to be aware of when using business instant messaging:
+There are several things to be aware of before implementing instant messaging within your business:

-Make sure instant messaging is covered by your IT policy, establish clear guidelines for when instant messaging isn’t a suitable way to communicate – and make sure these get communicated to all your staff.
+Make sure instant messaging is covered by your IT policy, establish clear guidelines for when instant messaging isn’t a suitable way to communicate and make sure these rules get communicate to all staff.